 Germany is the land of castles with no mistake but not all castles are created equal.
 Living in Frankfurt affords me the convenience of popping in on my favorite fairy tale castle for the day like this one in Cochem.
 After talking to some locals, they told me I had to head a few towns down to a much more picturesque and quaint castle at Burg Eltz.
 Locals always know best and I was not disappointed.

-This is without a doubt one of the most idyllic castles in Europe.
+This is without a doubt one of the most idyllic castles in Europe, and lesser known that the ultimate Disney castle in the Neuschwanstein in Southern Bavaria.
 It’s nestled deep into the woods atop a 75m high rock surrounded by nothing but forest.
 When you think of beautiful, mysterious, romantic castles, this has to be near the top of the list.
 We came here after spending the morning and afternoon in the equally as beautiful town of Cochem along the Mosel river.
 In fact, every village along the Mosel just screams cute with their churches, traditional houses, vineyards, castles on the top of a hill, and the surrounding greenery.
 The Rhineland Pfalz part of Germany is just simply fantastic.

 HISTORY OF BURG ELTZ